Uricosuric Agents for Gout

 How Well It Works

-Uricosuric agents can lower uric acid levels in people with hyperuricemia and gout.
-Continuous use of uricosuric agents lowers uric acid levels and reduces both the chance of forming and the size of gritty, chalky clumps of uric acid crystals (tophi).2 But up to 25% of people using uricosuric agents to lower uric acid levels do not have adequate results.1
+Uricosuric agents can lower uric acid levels in people who have hyperuricemia and gout.
+Continuous use of uricosuric agents lowers uric acid levels and reduces both the chance of forming and the size of gritty, chalky clumps of uric acid crystals (tophi).
+But up to 25 out of 100 people using uricosuric agents to lower uric acid levels do not have adequate results.1

 All medicines have side effects.
 But many people don't feel the side effects, or they are able to deal with them.
 Ask your pharmacist about the side effects of each medicine you take.
 Side effects are also listed in the information that comes with your medicine.

 Here are some important things to think about:

 Common side effects of this medicine include:

 See Drug Reference for a full list of side effects.
 (Drug Reference is not available in all systems.)

 What To Think About

 Uricosuric agents should not be started until the symptoms of a gout attack are gone.
 But if you are already taking these medicines, you should continue to take them, even during an attack.

 Gout attacks may increase at first for some people taking probenecid.
 To avoid this, doctors may also prescribe colchicine or low-dose nonsteroidal anti-inflammatory drugs (NSAIDs), which reduce the inflammation caused by uric acid crystals.
 After uric acid levels have been normal for 6 to 12 months and no further attacks occur, colchicine or NSAIDs usually do not need to be taken.